Anal Verge Fissures

 • Structure: The anal verge consists of skin, mucosa, and underlying tissues.
 The anal canal is lined with sensitive nerves that can become painful if injured.

-• Blood Supply: Blood is supplied to the anal region primarily through branches of the inferior mesenteric artery and the internal pudendal artery.
+• Blood Supply: Blood is supplied to the anal region primarily through branches of the inferior mesenteric and the internal pudendal artery.

 • Nerve Supply: The area is innervated by the inferior rectal nerve, a branch of the pudendal nerve, which provides sensation.